appcypher/llvm-adventure/Build LLVM on macOS.md

 ### Building LLVM on macOS

-1. Go to the folder where you want to build the LLVM source
+- Go to the folder where you want to build the LLVM source
-2. Download LLVM source
-    - from `svn co http://llvm.org/svn/llvm-project/llvm/trunk llvm`
-    - if you need to know the version, download it from `http://releases.llvm.org/download.html`
-    - unpack source `.tar.xz` using using `tar -xJf [archive]`
+- Download LLVM source from `svn co http://llvm.org/svn/llvm-project/llvm/trunk llvm` and unpack source `.tar.xz` with `tar -xJf [archive]`
-3. Move into `llvm/tools` and create folders ➡ `mkdir clang`
+- Move into `llvm/tools` and create folders ➡ `mkdir clang`
-4. Move into clang directory and download Clang source ➡ `svn co http://llvm.org/svn/llvm-project/cfe/trunk clang`
+- Move into clang directory and download Clang source ➡ `svn co http://llvm.org/svn/llvm-project/cfe/trunk clang`
-6. Move back into the folder where the llvm source is downloaded ➡ `cd ../../`
+- Move back into the folder where the llvm source is downloaded ➡ `cd ../../`
-3. Create a directory where you want to build LLVM files ➡ `mkdir llvm-7.0.1`
+- Create a directory where you want to build LLVM files ➡ `mkdir llvm-7.0.1`
-4. Move into the build folder ➡ `cd llvm-7.0.1`; that's where you create and run the shell script.
+- Move into the build folder ➡ `cd llvm-7.0.1`; that's where you create and run the shell script.
     ```sh
     #!usr/bin/env sh

-    LLVMSRC="~/Desktop/Builds/llvm"
-    LLVMINS="~/Desktop/Builds/llvm-7.0.1"
+    LLVMSRC="~/Desktop/llvm-7.0.1.src"
+    LLVMINS="~/Desktop/llvm-7.0.1"

     cmake \